Liagson/heximaps-frontend/README.md

 ## Development

 ### Requirements
-1. Node Package Manager
+1. Vagrant
-2. webpack
+2. VirtualBox
-    * `npm install -g webpack`
-3. gulp
-    * `npm install -g gulp-cli`

 ### Compile and run
+1. Start and provision the vagrant machine
+    * `vagrant up`
+2. Connect to the vagrant machine
+3. Go to the current directory (in vagrant)
+    * `cd /vagrant`
-1. Install npm dependencies
+4. Install npm dependencies (in vagrant)
     * `npm install`
-2. Compile with gulp.
-Build files will be created in web/build
+5. Compile (in vagrant)
     * `gulp`
-3. Open web/index.html
+6. Open the web/build.html file in your browser (In your computer)